dendronhq/dendron-site/vault/dendron.topic.multi-vault.md

 ![[dendron://dendron.dendron-site/dendron.ref.config#lookupconfirmvaultoncreate:#*]]

-To enable,  add `lookupConfirmVaultOnCreate: true` in the dendron configuration.
+To enable,  add `lookupConfirmVaultOnCreate: true` in the Dendron configuration.
 Instructions to do so below.

 1. > `Dendron: Configure (yaml)`
 2. add `lookupConfirmVaultOnCreate: true` so your configuration looks like the following: